 If your child has enough teeth, they’ll also receive a professional teeth cleaning and their first x-rays.
 The dentist will examine their teeth for cavities, their bite, and the overall health of their teeth and gums and make any recommendations for treatment.

 The dentist will also discuss with you the child’s at-home oral care, if they have any habits such as sucking their thumb, and access to fluoride.
 They may also go over what your child can do to get strong teeth.

 Most dental offices will also send your child off with a small prize!

 Book Your Kid’s First Dental Appointment With Us

-As a family dental practice, we’re experienced in treating patients of all ages from the very young through senior years.
+As a family dental practice, our dentist Chattanooga is experienced in treating patients of all ages from the very young through senior years.
 Our friendly and caring staff focuses on helping anyone of any age achieve a beautiful and healthy smile.